 Succession planning is a critical but often overlooked process, and all companies need it.
 It's also a manageable event — not a major organizational crisis.

+Can your employees answer the question, "What is succession planning?"
+They can if you've built and shared your plan.
 Here are seven steps you can take to kick-start your succession planning, whether you have a small, family-owned business or an multinational corporation:

-1. Be proactive with your succession plan
+1. Be proactive with succession planning

 It can take time to find and prepare a promising candidate for a leadership role.
 As such, don’t dawdle with this part of your succession plan.
 Even if you don’t think you’ll need a replacement in the near future, prepping someone to assume an important role creates an invaluable safety net.